MontclairRobotics/FRC-Programming-Guide/src/FRC/course/PID.md

 ![Integrals](../../assets/Integral.svg)

 The integral term is where PID control can become complicated.
 It is often not needed, and can sometimes be replaced by another method of control called *feed forward*.
-The integral term can make controllers behave in unexpected ways, and is difficult to tune.
+The integral term can make controllers behave in unexpected ways but can sometimes be useful.

 The integral term is used to eliminate what is known as steady-state error.
-Steady-state error is error after the system reaches equillibrium, or if the system stops moving before reaching the setpoint.
+Steady-state error is error after the system reaches equilibrium, or if the system stops moving before reaching the setpoint.

 The can be caused by things like gravity or friction overcoming the control effort being exerted.
 The integral term is one way of resolving this.